notqmail/notqmail.org/Home.md

 - The [Qmail-TLS patch](http://inoa.net/qmail-tls/), because a more qmail-ish design is available: [Erwin Hoffmann's ucspi-ssl](https://www.fehcom.de/ipnet/ucspi-ssl.html) implements UCSPI-TLS, handling TLS in a separate and privilege-separated address space
 - Any of the usual SMTP AUTH patches, because a more qmail-ish design is available: [Amitai Schleier's acceptutils](https://schmonz.com/qmail/acceptutils/) extends qmail's POP3 authentication architecture to SMTP and OFMIP, enabling new user-controlled features

+For some elaborated examples we might choose to follow, see [[Designs]].

 # What happens to my custom patchset?